 Medical expenses are often unexpected and increase quickly.
 Doctors and hospitals typically want payment quickly.
 If you don’t have medical insurance, medical bills are typically large.
 Insurance decreases the total amount you pay, but deductibles and co-pays add up fast.
-Lenders provide medical loans for those type of expenses.
+Lenders provide medical loans for those types of expenses.
 You could also use these types of medical loans for LASIK and vision expenses.
 A vision medical loan lets you pay your medical bills over time, instead of all at once.
 Medical loans can help you pay for things that insurance may not cover, like dental work, plastic surgery, and fertility treatments.
 Even if you have bad credit, it is possible for you to qualify.

 Medical bills happen unexpectedly and can add up quickly.
 Many people take out loans to pay their medical expenses.
 You should do so with caution and make sure you completely understand the medical loan before you sign.
 Vision medical finance loans could also be called a vision loan for medical bills.
 These are loans that can only be used for medical bills, like LASIK.